 While completing her postgraduate qualification, Peggy, who’s originally from the Democratic Republic of the Congo, set up Support Our Sisters (SOS), a clinic providing support for victims of female genital mutilation (FGM).
 She describes how her qualification is helping her to raise awareness of the practice and deliver vital care for its victims.

-“A very positive outcome resulting from my MSc training was that my findings from my dissertation opened doors for me to develop a three-year pilot project to provide psychosocial support to those at risk of FGM in partnership with the School of Nursing, Midwifery and Social Work at the University of Salford,” she says.
+“A very positive outcome resulting from my MSc training was that my findings from my dissertation opened doors for me to develop a three-year pilot project to provide psychosocial support to those at risk of FGM in partnership with the , Midwifery and Social Work at the University of Salford,” she says.

 “I was already working as a mental health practitioner in the community before I completed my postgraduate qualification.
 I’d been in the country 14 or 15 years, I came with a degree in biotechnology from Congo but had to go back to square one because it didn’t count as an equivalent qualification.
 I completed my access to higher education qualifications within six months instead of the usual two years, and then obtained the qualifications I needed to practice mental health nursing in the community.